 The project is based in the east of Cambodia in the Moldulkiri province, near the Vietnam border.
 Whilst at the project you will be located on site in the forest camp.
 Volunteers have weekends off and are transported to Sen Monorom on the Friday afternoon where you will stay until Sunday afternoon when you’ll return to the camp.

 There are two options for accommodation during the week; dorm rooms and bungalows which are both located on site.

 There are four secluded, self-contained bungalows available, built in traditional Bunong style.
 The bungalows are basic, but comfortably furnished with a double bed, tables and a chair and have ensuite bathrooms.
-Please note that these are subject to availability and there is a weekly supplement for this option (see fees section for more details).
+Please note that these are subject to availability and there is a weekly supplement for this option.

 The camp has a dining area where volunteers eat meals and a communal area where they can relax in the evenings.
 WIFI is not available at the forest camp.

 During the weekends, volunteers live in a guest house in the local town.
 These are twin rooms (shared on a single sex basis) with an ensuite bathroom.
 WIFI is available at the guest house.